Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 - Yellow-green, green, and blue-green

-Similarly, you could choose to use solely cool colors or only warm colors.
-Toning with a color that is harmonious to the hue of the subject creates a sense of balance, order, and tranquility, and are pleasant to the eye.
+Similarly, you could choose to use only cool colors or warm colors.
+Toning with a color that is harmonious to the hue of your painting's subject creates a sense of balance, order, and tranquility.
 However, it will produce little color-contrast and visual interest.
-When toning with a harmonious color, it may be a good idea to create excitement by emphasizing value differences and textural strokes.
+When toning with a harmonious color, it may be a good idea to create excitement by emphasizing value differences and using textural strokes.

 Advantages of Bright Ground Tones